LarsK1/hass_solvis_control/README.md

 Solvis GmbH is a German manufacturer of innovative and energy-efficient heating systems.
 The company develops hybrid heating solutions, solar panels, and heat pumps that can be flexibly combined.
 The Solvis Modbus interface allows seamless integration with Home Assistant for monitoring and control.

-## Supported and Unsupported Devices
+## Supported Devices

 This integration provides full support for [SolvisControl 3 (SC3)](https://www.solvis.de/solviscontrol/) devices with an enabled Modbus interface, offering seamless integration with Home Assistant.

 [SolvisControl 2 (SC2)](https://www.solvis.de/solvisremote-ben-max/) devices are supported with limitations.
 SC2 requires a [SolvisRemote](https://www.solvis.de/solvisremote-ben-max/) module for Modbus communication, and functionality is available only from firmware version MA205.

 Older Solvis control units (e.g., SC1) and devices without Modbus support are not compatible.

+## Supported Firmware

-Some features may depend on the installed firmware version.
+Some features may depend on the firmware version installed on SC2/SC3.
 Keeping the device firmware up to date is recommended for best compatibility.

+The following firmware versions are confirmed to be **fully supported**: 3.19.47, 3.20.05 and 3.20.16.
+The following versions are likely to work but are **not fully verified**: 3.15.09, 3.17.12.
+Other versions (3.5.1 and earlier) may also be compatible, but have **not been tested**.

+The version of the network board should not be critical for the functionality of the integration.
+No issues have been observed so far with any of the currently used versions 3.0.1, 3.1.0, or 3.2.1.

+If you have information about the compatibility of an unlisted version, or encounter issues with a listed version, feedback is welcome.

+## Known Limitations

+Due to the wide range of configuration options, system versions, and occasionally unclear documentation, some entity names—especially for less common setups—may be incorrect or misleading.
+Less common configurations include, for example, SolvisMax district heating, separate solid fuel boilers, external boilers, swimming pool heating circuits, or solar thermal systems with east/west-oriented roof surfaces.

+If you encounter such cases, we appreciate feedback including a description of the issue and details about your system configuration, so we can take it into account in future versions.

 # Installation
 ## Using HACS (recommended)